noahsbrom/automated-echocardiographic-analysis/README.md

 - After that you can train (cmd python model.py), but the model is already pretrained in the directory: test.h5

-- Then you can test the line drawing based on the model, by running: python draw.py
+- Then you can test the line drawing based on the model, by running: python draw.py (you need to provide an input image, see code)